 - 1. An annual shareholders' meeting is held within four months from the end of the previous year's accounting period.
-An extra-ordinary general meeting shall be held if there is an urgent or special agenda that has to be proposed to shareholders i.e. matters that affect shareholders' interests or matters requiring shareholders' approval under relevant laws or regulations. - 2.
-The Company shall carry out the meeting as required by law and encourage all shareholders to vote, ask questions, express opinions and give suggestions on all business matters of the Company.
-The Chairman and directors shall clearly explain and answer every important inquiry from shareholders, and welcome shareholders' suggestions for business operations.
-In addition, representatives of the Company's auditor shall present at the meeting to answer shareholders' questions on financial statements.
-Voting procedures shall be transparently carry out according to the scheduled agenda. - 3.
-The Company sets up a guideline for the shareholders' meeting to ensure that shareholders' rights would not be compromised.
-At any point in the meeting, shareholders can register and enter the

-- meeting to honor their voting rights on agenda items on which vote casting has not been made.
-The Company shall not adjust or distribute additional documents which contain important information during the meeting without prior notice. - 4.
-The Company shall undertake steps to facilitate the shareholders' meetings.
-Greeters and registration staff are arranged to assist shareholders with the registration at least two hours before the meeting.
-The IT system with barcode is applied to the registration process for acceleration, accuracy and simplicity of the process.
-Besides, shareholders who attend the meetings are appropriately received.
+An extra-ordinary general meeting will be held if there is an urgent or special agenda that has to be proposed to shareholders i.e. matters that affect shareholders' interests or matters requiring shareholders' approval under relevant laws or regulations. - 2.
+The Chairman carried out the meeting as required by law and encouraged all shareholders to vote, ask questions, express opinions and give suggestions on all business matters of the Company.
+The Chairman and directors clearly explained and answered every important inquiry from shareholders, and welcomed shareholders' suggestions for business operations.
+In addition, representatives of the Company's auditor who audited the 2020 financial statements were present at the meeting to answer shareholders' questions on financial statements.
+Voting procedures were transparently carried out according to the scheduled agenda. - 3.
+The Company set up a guideline for the shareholders' meeting to ensure that shareholders' rights would not be compromised.
+At any point in the meeting, shareholders could register and enter the meeting to honor their voting rights on agenda items on which vote casting had not been made.
+The Company did not adjust or distribute additional documents which contained important information during the meeting without prior notice. - 4.
+The Company undertook steps to facilitate the shareholders' meetings.
+Greeters and registration staff were arranged to assist shareholders with the registration at least two hours before the meeting.
+The IT system with barcode was applied to the registration process for acceleration, accuracy and simplicity of the process.
+Besides, shareholders who attended the meetings were appropriately received.